-- (10) The investment has approximately 53.2 inflort unifold dominate committee as of suite 50, 2017.
-(11) Income producing through dividends on distributions.
-(12) As of June 30, 2017, the cumulative gross unrealized appreciation for U.S. federal income tax purposes is approximately \$39.1 million; cumulative gross unrealized depreciation for U.S. federal income tax purposes is \$2.4 million.
+- Income producing through dividends on distributions.
+As of June 30, 2017, the cumulative gross unrealized appreciation for U.S. federal income tax purposes is approximately \$39.1 million; cumulative gross unrealized depreciation for U.S. federal income tax purposes is \$2.4 million.
 Cumulative net unrealized appreciation is \$36.7 million, based on a tax cost of \$269.1 million.
-(13) Lighting Retrofit International Series B preferred stock, Tax Advisors Group Class A units and Chandler Signs, LP Class A-1 common stock are held through a wholly-owned taxable subsidiary.
-(14) The investment is structured as a first birst out term leap and same less interest then the stated rate. - (14) The investment is structured as a first lien first out term loan and earns less interest than the stated rate.
+Lighting Retrofit International Series B preferred stock, Tax Advisors Group Class A units and Chandler Signs, LP Class A-1 common stock are held through a wholly-owned taxable subsidiary. - (14) The investment is structured as a first lien first out term loan and earns less interest than the stated rate.